mroth/scmpuff/README.md

 [Download] the binary for your platform, and copy it to `/usr/local/bin` or somewhere else in your  default `$PATH`.

-Once this is semi-feature complete, I will work on getting a package in Homebrew etc.
+Once this is popular enough, I will work on getting a package in Homebrew etc.

 [download]: https://github.com/mroth/scmpuff/releases/latest